exploit-org/NetArmor/README.md

 #### AI Based IDS
 Please contact us by email: `contact@exploit.org` if you want to contribute to AI Based IDS.
-More data we have, more accurate IDS will be.
+More data we have, more accurate opensource IDS we can develop.

 #### Repository
 Please make sure before you create a pull request, that your code is clean, readable, and maintainable.
-Follow KISS, DRY, SOLID, YAGNI, and other principles.
+KISS, DRY, SOLID and YAGNI are your best friends.

 ### FOR ANY NON-PUBLIC SECURITY ISSUES, THAT YOU DON'T WANT TO DISCLOSE, PLEASE CONTACT US BY EMAIL:
 ### `security@exploit.org`